 Why You Need Pelmeni in Your Life

 Pelmeni, or Russian dumplings, take a lot of time to make.
-But once you are done, your dinners couldn’t be easier, faster, and more delicious.
-You can keep pelmeni in the freezer for months and only spend minutes to prepare your dinner or set a table for unexpected guests.
+But once you stuffed the freezer with a few kilos, you only spend minutes to prepare a dinner on a busy night or set a table for unexpected guests.

 Traditional Russian Pelmeni Recipe

-After trying this recipe several times I increased the amount of water by a few tablespoons.
-Unlike in the original recipe, in my recipe (below) the amount of water is slightly higher than the amount of eggs.
-When you are finished kneading, the dough should be firm enough to not let water get inside pelmeni while they are being boiled, but elastic enough to roll it out paper thin.
+When you are finished kneading and proofing, the dough should be firm enough to not let water get inside pelmeni while they are being boiled, but elastic enough to roll it out paper thin.

 Working with Pelmeni Dough

-The most popular way is to roll out the dough very thin and then cut out rounds using a wine glass.
-The right way is to cut small pieces of dough and roll them into rounds individually.
-Although, the first method is faster, the second one is the way Russian grandmothers used to do it and provides better results.
-When filling pelmeni, place a teaspoon of meat onto the lower part of the round of dough.
+The popular way of working with dough is to roll it out thin and cut out rounds with a wine glass.
+Easy-peasy.
+The right way, though, is to cut small pieces of dough and roll them into rounds individually.

-Cover meat with the upper part of the round of dough and start sealing from center working your way down each side.
+Cover the meat with the upper part of the round and start sealing the edges from center working your way down each side.